-The new 78,000-square-foot performing arts building opened in fall 2013.
+The 78,000-square-foot Performing Arts Building opened in fall 2013.
 The building provides teaching, practice, and performance spaces, as well as faculty offices for music, theatre and dance.

 Located adjacent to the Kaul auditorium, many of the concerts, drama, and dance presentations previously held in the Eliot Hall chapel, student union, Sports Center, Theatre, and Vollum College Center are presented in the new facility.

 The theatre’s main stage is a versatile performance space with a seating capacity of 200.
 It is used for both faculty-directed productions and student thesis shows.
 The black box theatre is easily adapted to many configurations and seats up to 100.
 There is a large dance studio with floor-to-ceiling windows, music choral rehearsal space, five classrooms, and a large shared performance lab.
 The building is designed to provide ultimate sound isolation.
 Each music practice room is designed with acoustically isolated floors, walls and ceilings.
 The building includes a performing arts resource center (PARC) that houses library materials, computers, and other information resources that support studies in the performing arts.